 Studies & Resources

-MedPAC’s Data Book is the result of discussions with congressional staff members regarding ways that MedPAC can better support them.
-The Data Book provides information on national health care and Medicare spending as well as Medicare beneficiary demographics, dual-eligible beneficiaries, quality of care in the Medicare program, and Medicare beneficiary and other payer liability.
-It also covers the Medicare Advantage program and prescription drug coverage for Medicare beneficiaries, including Part D.
+The MedPAC Data Book provides information on national health care and Medicare spending as well as Medicare beneficiary demographics, dual-eligible beneficiaries, quality of care in the Medicare program, and Medicare beneficiary and other payer liability.
+It also examines provider settings-such as hospitals and post-acute care-and presents data on Medicare spending, beneficiaries' access to care in the setting (measured by the number of beneficiaries using the service, number of providers, volume of services, length of stay, or through direct surveys), and the sector's Medicare profit margins, if applicable.
+In addition, it covers the Medicare Advantage program and prescription drug coverage for Medicare beneficiaries, including Part D.

 Community Oncology Cancer Care Practice Impact Report